takaiwu/e4357/hw01/README.md

 ## Report

+### GCC -O Option Flag

+Tested with different compiler's optimization level Flag to produce object file.
+  - -O (or -O1) optimization for code size and execution time
+  - -O0 optimization for compliation time (default)
+  - -O3 optimization more for code size and execution time
+  - -Os optimization for code size

+### Hours spent
-  - Spent around 2-3 hours to set up the environment
+  - 2-3 hours to set up the environment
-  - Spent around 1-2 hours to understand the background knowledge of how to toggle the GPIO output PIN
+  - 1-2 hours to understand the background knowledge of how to toggle the GPIO output PIN
-  - Spent around 1-2 hours to understand the instruction set and decode the machine code
+  - 1-2 hours to understand the instruction set and decode the machine code

 ## Machine Code from objdump_O0.txt